-eople crowded the platform of a railway station as a train pulled into the booming town of Molson, in the new state of Washington.
-On the fringe of Molson a bold cliff with jutting crags that vaguely resembled the face of a sleeping giant cast its shadow on a makeshift tent pitched beside the creek below.
+assengers crowded the platform of a railway station as a train trailing puffs of white steam pulled into the booming town of Molson, in the gold-producing territory of the new state of Washington.
+On the fringe of Molson a cliff with jutting crags that vaguely resembled the face of a giant in a Rip Van Winkle slumber cast its shadow on a makeshift tent pitched beside the creek below.
 A prospector in shin-deep water whittled a wooden figure of himself astride his horse.
 Wood shavings swirled downstream past the drinking mustang.
 Suddenly the bronco stomped its hooves.
 The rugged woodsman put away the sculpture and pulled out his gold pan to sift through the shallow stream bed where the spirited stallion whickered.
-"Shakespeare didn't take kindly to dogs, but showed a particular affinity for horses forty-eight times in his plays," the man smiled.
-Unearthing a large gold nugget, the frontiersman told his horse things were going to change for them now that they could settle in this place.
+"Shakespeare didn't take kindly to dogs, but showed a particular affinity for horses forty-eight times in his plays," the fortune-hunter smiled.
+Unearthing a fat gold nugget, the frontiersman told his horse things were going to change for them now that they could settle in this place.